 CNN offered up some good tips on saving money on tech.
 But of course I want to analyze and comment on it myself.
 Anything else would be out of character.
 Here’s how I save money on tech.

 Getting one or two of these has been on my to-do list for years.
 I do still have a three of the old-school power centers that have switched outlets on them, and I use those to get the same effect, but a smart power strip is certainly more convenient.
 Whether one saves you $10 a month depends on what you plug into it, of course.

-Buy less computer.
 I’ve said for years that a good way to save money is to buy at or near the low end and replace more frequently, if you even need to.
 You could even say I wrote the original book on that, and that bit of advice is more true today than it was 14 years ago when I wrote it.
 Here’s how to get by on less computer with Windows 10.

 Antivirus is another place you can save significant money.
-Get Microsoft Security Essentials and Avast antivirus (trust me–read the link), then you can get good-enough protection without spending anything up front and without the annual $40 subscription fees, and no lapsing coverage either.
+Just run Microsoft Security Essentials, then you can get good-enough protection without spending anything up front and without the annual $40 subscription fees, and no lapsing coverage either.

 Given the opportunity, I’ll buy used gear from time to time too.

-Buy online.
 I do this more often than not, and there’s a trick to get free shipping more often.
 If you can afford to be patient, you can save a lot of money.
 Here’s a tip that combines two others: used computer gear on Ebay is cheaper earlier in the week.